elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

 adding 1.5.
 Before fitting the model, we exclude 1 outlier with extremely large height, and apply a standard scale transformation on numerical features.
-The model parameter *a**l**p**h**a* was chosen using a randomized search on hyperparameters in 5-fold cross-validation with *R*<sup>2</sup> as the evaluation metric.
+The model parameter *a**l**p**h**a* was chosen using a randomized search on hyperparameters in 5-fold cross-validation, with *R*<sup>2</sup> as the evaluation metric.

 The Python programming languages (Van Rossum and Drake 2009) and the